- You can use a website builder tool, WordPress, or hire a web designer to build a website.

 Costs Associated With Building a Website

 Every published website must have a registered domain name.
 This is the address that visitors type into their address bar to get to your website.
 Registering a domain name prevents anyone else from using that address.
 You must pay to register your domain name, and renew it on a regular basis.
-Most domain name registrars typically charge $10-$30 annually for domain name registration, so this is a per year cost you should factor into your website budget.
+Most domain name registrars typically charge $10 to $30 annually for domain name registration, so this is a per-year cost you should factor into your website budget.

 Web hosting prices are usually advertised on a monthly basis, but billed annually, so web hosting should be added to your budget as a yearly cost.
 When signing up with a web host, be sure to read the fine print, especially around pricing.
 Many web hosts offer discounted introductory rates for the first year, which increase when you renew.

 This cost is associated with website builders.
 These services package together website creation tools and hosting, and pricing is typically based on the resources and features provided.
-Most website builders offer different tiers of packages, ranging from $6-$50 per month.
+Most website builders offer different tiers of packages, ranging from $6 to $50 per month.

 Like web hosting, website builder subscriptions are usually billed annually.
 Many website builders offer discounts to customers who renew for longer terms, such as two years instead of one.

 If you choose to hire a professional website designer, this is where most of your budget will go.
-Most high-quality website designers charge anywhere from $5,000-$10,000 upfront for creating a brand-new small business website.
+Most high-quality website designers charge anywhere from $1,000-$5,000 upfront for creating a brand-new small business website.
+If you need a larger or more complex site, the costs will only go up.
 You will also have to factor in the ongoing cost of site updates and maintenance.

-For those building their website through WordPress, there aren’t any required design costs, as WordPress has thousands of free, customizable themes that you can use to create your website.
-However, if you choose, WordPress offers premium themes for a fee, typically somewhere between $30-$100.
+If you build your website through WordPress, there aren’t any required design costs, as WordPress has thousands of free, customizable themes that you can use to create your website.
+However, if you choose, WordPress offers premium themes for a fee, typically somewhere between $30 to $100.

 With a website builder, there are no required design costs.
 Website builders give you a selection of free templates to choose from and customize as needed.
 However, with both WordPress and website builders, you have the option to outsource your content needs — that is, hire someone to write your website copy, take photos and videos, and design your logo.
 These costs will depend on your specific needs, but if you want professional writing, photography and/or videography, you should budget around $500 for these services.

 Ensuring that your website is secure is essential to protect yourself and your customers.
 Luckily, most website builders and web hosts include some security features, like SSL certificates, DDoS protection, malware and virus scanning, and protection against brute-force attacks.
-If they don’t, or if you want to add extra protections, there are many security apps and plugins available.
-Most popular ones, like Cloudflare, Jetpack Security, and Wordfence, offer both free and paid plans, which can cost up to $300 annually.
+If they don’t, or if you want to add extra protections, there are many security apps and plugins available with both free and paid plans, which can cost up to $300 annually.